signalwire/digital_employees/server/Perl_Examples/FlosFlowers2/prompt.md

 Let the user know it will take a few moments to send the flowers

 # Step 6
-Now Send Flowers using send_flowers function, and wait for the response
+Send Flowers using send_flowers function

 # Step 7
-Ask if there is anything else you can help the user with
+Thank the user for using Flo's Flowers and say goodbye